-- Following the successful results achieved between FY'18 and FY'22 in first reducing and then controlling both operating and G&A costs, it was anticipated that these would increase starting FY'23, due to strong inflationary pressures. - The increase in G&A in Q1'23 and Q1'24 is mostly attributable to an increase in variable compensation due to DIS' very strong results in FY'22, FY'23 and anticipated for FY 2024. - The increase in direct operating costs (+1.9% relative to Q1'23 and only +5.0% vs Q1'18) was especially pronounced for crew and insurance, due to the sharp increase in vessel values.
+- Following the successful results achieved between FY'18 and FY'22 in first reducing and then controlling both operating and G&A costs, it was anticipated that these would increase starting FY'23, due to strong inflationary pressures. - G&A costs in H1'24 were aligned with those of H1 '23; the sharp increase in G&A experienced last year was mostly attributable to an increase in variable compensation due to DIS' very strong results. - After the sharp increase in operating costs in H1'23 relative to the same period in '22, due to, in particular, higher crew and insurance costs, operating costs in H1'24 were aligned with those in the first-half of last year.

-Several factors, including inflation, contributed to an increase in G&A and operating costs starting from FY'23.
-Future dynamics are expected to be slightly more favorable as some temporary pressures unwind.
+Several factors, including inflation, contributed to an increase in G&A and operating costs starting from FY'23; already from H1'24 we have seen more favorable dynamics as some temporary pressures unwind.